Overview

 Tips for optimizing script performance:

-Avoid complex processing: Scripts are executed for each document
+Avoid complex processing: Data store scripts are executed for each document

 Minimize external resource access: Network calls cause delays